'We Will Surely Find Out The Truth': Questions Linger About Jet Crash In Iran

 President Trump, meanwhile, said Thursday that he harbors his own suspicions about the crash.
 At a news conference Thursday, the president suggested without evidence that "somebody could have made a mistake."

-Ukraine President Volodymyr Zelenskiy, for his part, vowed to get to the bottom of what happened.
+Ukraine's President Volodymyr Zelenskiy, for his part, vowed to get to the bottom of what happened.

 "Undoubtedly, the priority for Ukraine is to identify the causes of the plane crash.
 We will surely find out the truth," he said in a recorded statement Thursday.
 "For this purpose, a thorough and independent investigation will be conducted in accordance with international law."